maastroclinic/ProTRAIT-FAIRifier/README.md

 # ProTRAIT-FAIRifier

 This repository contains the software components to create the FAIR data station, used within the ProTRAIT project.
-This repository is based on the [DataFAIRifier](http://github.com/maastroclinic/DataFAIRifier) repository.
+This repository is based (unlinked fork) on the [DataFAIRifier](https://github.com/MaastrichtU-CDS/DataFAIRifier) repository.

 ## Getting started